Festivals in Brighton timeline

 Love Supreme Festival - enjoy some of the world's best Jazz artists at this new & upcoming Festival in Glynde, near Lewes.
 Set in beautiful surroundings, the festival is easily accesible by shuttle bus from Brighton.

-Brighton Summer Pride - quite simply the best Pride festival in the UK, Brighton Pride celebrates everything lesbian, gay, bisexual and transgender.
+Brighton Pride - quite simply the best Pride festival in the UK, Brighton Pride celebrates everything lesbian, gay, bisexual and transgender.

 Brighton MOD Weekender - The original celebration of sixties modernist style lasts all weekend and sees a vast array of Vespas descend on Brighton seafront.